x0x0x0x0x0x0x0x0/trippyhost.github.io/README.md

 ## ✨ credits

-made w/ ✨ firebase, 💀 notepad++, and 🤍 no sanity
+made w/ firebase, notepad++, and no sanity
-🦇 stay trippy. don’t touch grass.

 ---